OData/odata.net/docs/designs/2025-06-odata-writer-new-architecture.md

 }
 ```

-If the expensive operation is not always valid, we can add some check to see if the operation is required:
+If the expensive operation is not always valid, we can add some checks to see if the operation is required:

 ```c#
 void ExecuteSomeFeature()